logicalclocks/hops-docs/docs/overview.rst

 HopsFS
 ======
-HopsFS is a new implementation of the the Hadoop Filesystem (HDFS) based on `Apache Hadoop`_ 2.0.4-alpha, that supports multiple stateless NameNodes, where the metadata is stored in an in-memory distributed database (MySQL Cluster).
+HopsFS is a new implementation of the the Hadoop Filesystem (HDFS) based on `Apache Hadoop`_ 2.0.4-alpha, that supports multiple stateless NameNodes, where the metadata is stored in an in-memory distributed database (NDB).
 HopsFS enables more scalable clusters than Apache HDFS (up to ten times larger clusters), and enables NameNode metadata to be both customized and analyzed, because it can now be easily accessed via a SQL API.

 .. figure:: imgs/hopsfs-arch.png
    :alt: HopsFS vs Apache HDFS Architecture